 MARIA JULIANA BYCK 瑪麗亞‧朱莉安娜‧拜克 Μαρία Τζουλιάνα Μπυκ

+Trajectories explored through participatory art are at a nascence of potential.
+As one engages with others in new forms, new ways to experience the world around us and a sensory understanding of what matters most in life is revealed.
 My practice centers on developing tools and methodologies for opening encounters through sharing and listening.
 Immersion into the visual and sonic rhythm of a place, allows the unique terrains that shape the daily life of a place to come to the forefront.
-Experimenting between borders and barriers, between public and private, between abandoned, claimed, and reclaimed experiences it is possible to uncover that which obscures paths of connection.
-My investigations are continually refined through engagement in research-based practice resulting in multi-disciplinary productions, installations and social space interventions deeply rooted in the characteristics of place, shaped by exchange and serendipity.
+Experimenting between borders and barriers, between public and private, between abandoned, claimed, and reclaimed experiences, it is possible to uncover that which obscures paths of connection.
+My investigations are continually refined through a research-based practice resulting in multi-disciplinary productions, installations and social space interventions deeply rooted in the characteristics of place, shaped by exchange and serendipity.
 Combining elements of documentary film, visual ethnography, scholarship and performance, my aim is to trace a process whereby universal and particular are brought into relation.
 My practice is generative, socially-integrated, observational and responsive to new geographies emerging from the backdrop of the global condition, in ways that are both playful and revealing.
 By excavating that which is collective, yet immaterial, such as knowledge, skills, ideas memories, stories and customs, I investigate in order to reveal the Intangible Commons.

 Through workshops and collaborations, I activate different social spheres to encourage cross-cultural and inter-generational exchanges.
 By mapping ways of navigating, understanding, and projecting aspirations onto the context, I develop multi-disciplinary forms that best embody the distinctive characteristics of a place.
 The results are an unpredictable combination that brings about a new form expanding on the traditions of the installation, performance, and documentary formats.